EAZY-647/real_time_stock_analysis_with_data_engineering/README.md

 docker-compose up -d

 Wait for a few minutes for all health checks to pass.

 3. Snowflake Configuration

 Log into your Snowflake console (app.snowflake.com) and execute the following SQL to prepare the warehouse environment.
-This setup uses ACCOUNTADMIN for simplicity to avoid permission issues.
+Note: This setup uses ACCOUNTADMIN for simplicity to avoid permission issues.

 -- Create Warehouse, Database, and Schema
 USE ROLE ACCOUNTADMIN;